Pacific Palisades, Los Angeles: Mexican period

-1911-1922
+1911–1922: Inceville and Hartville

-In 1911, film director Thomas Ince constructed his film studio, "Inceville", which was on a 460 acre tract of land he leased called Bison Ranch at Sunset Blvd. and Pacific Coast Highway in the Santa Monica Mountains.
-Today this is where the Self-Realization Fellowship Lake Shrine is located.
-By the following year, Ince had earned enough money to purchase the ranch and was able to lease an additional 18000 acre lot in what is now in the Palisades Highlands neighborhood. stretching 7.5 mi up Santa Ynez Canyon.
+In 1911, film director Thomas Ince constructed his historic film studio Inceville on a 460 acre tract of land he leased called Bison Ranch at Sunset Boulevard and Pacific Coast Highway in the Santa Monica Mountains.
+Today this is where the Self-Realization Fellowship Lake Shrine is located, a Pacific Palisades landmark.
+By the following year, Ince had earned enough money to purchase the ranch and was able to lease an additional 18000 acre lot in what is now in the Palisades Highlands neighborhood, stretching 7.5 mi up Santa Ynez Canyon.
 This was the first major development built in the Palisades since the Mexican rancho era.

 This was the first studio in the area which featured silent stages, production offices, printing labs, a commissary large enough to serve lunch to hundreds of workers, dressing rooms, props houses, elaborate sets, all in one central location.

 When Inceville was completed, the streets were lined with many types of structures, from humble cottages to mansions, mimicking the style and architecture of different countries.
 Extensive outdoor western sets were built and used on the site for several years.
 According to Katherine La Hue in her book, Pacific Palisades: Where the Mountains Meet the Sea:

 Ince invested $35,000 in building, stages and sets ... a bit of Switzerland, a Puritan settlement, a Japanese village ... beyond the breakers, an ancient brigantine weighed anchor, cutlassed men swarming over the sides of the ship, while on the shore performing cowboys galloped about, twirling their lassos in pursuit of errant cattle ...
 The main herds were kept in the hills, where Ince also raised feed and garden produce.
 Supplies of every sort were needed to house and feed a veritable army of actors, directors and subordinates.

-While the cowboys, Native Americans and assorted workers lived at "Inceville," the main actors came from Los Angeles and other communities as needed, often taking the red trolley cars to the Long Wharf in what is now the Temescal Canyon neighborhood, where buckboards conveyed them to the set.
+While the cowboys, Native Americans and assorted workers lived at Inceville, the main actors came from Los Angeles and other communities as needed, often taking the red trolley cars to the Long Wharf in what is now the Temescal Canyon neighborhood, where buckboards conveyed them to the set.

 Ince lived in a house overlooking the vast studio in what is now the Marquez Knolls neighborhood.
 Indeed, "Inceville" became a prototype for Hollywood film studios of the future, with a studio head (Ince), producers, directors, production managers, production staff, and writers all working together under one organization and under the supervision of a General Manager, Fred J. Balshofer.

 On January 16, 1916, a fire broke out at Inceville, the first of many that eventually destroyed all of the buildings.
-Ince later gave up on the studio and sold it to Hart, who renamed it "Hartville."
+Ince later gave up on the studio and sold it to William S. Hart, who renamed it Hartville.
 Three years later, Hart sold the lot to Robertson-Cole Pictures Corporation, which continued filming there until 1922.
-La Hue writes that "the place was virtually a ghost town when the last remnants of "Inceville" were burned on July 4, 1922, leaving only a "weatherworn old church, which stood sentinel over the charred ruins."
+La Hue writes that the place was virtually a ghost town when the last remnants of Inceville were burned on July 4, 1922, leaving only a "weatherworn old church, which stood sentinel over the charred ruins."